eann116/261fa25/06Midterm/README.md

 Description|Grade
 ---|---:|
-The documentation is complete and reflects all 4 Phases. | 20% Project is presented clearly in class. | 20%
+The documentation is complete according to the syllabus outline for documentation and reflects all 4 Phases. | 40% Project is presented clearly in class. | 20%
 Phase 1 fulfills the requirements. | 10%
 Phase 2 fulfills the requirements. | 10%
-Phase 3 fulfills the requirements. | 20%
+Phase 3 fulfills the requirements. | 10%
-Phase 4 fulfills the requirements. | 20%
+Phase 4 fulfills the requirements. | 10%
 **Total** | **100%**